Gluten-Free Muse: Celiac Disease Feeds My Art, Advocacy, Cooking

 That isn’t to say there weren’t still hurdles to conquer.
 Eating is a very social activity, from friendly restaurant meet-ups to school experiences that center on food.
 For the latter, my mom quickly stepped in, setting up a 504 Plan at my school that required lunch staff to be trained in safe gluten-free food preparation and provided accommodations for me to be included in field trips and class celebrations.

 At first, our home was a gluten-free sanctuary.
-My dad was also diagnosed with celiac disease, and though my mom tested negative, she went gluten-free, too.
+My dad was also diagnosed with celiac disease.
+Although my mom tested negative, she went gluten-free, too.
 We changed our whole perspective on food.
 Instead of prepared foods, we worked with naturally gluten-free ingredients.
 I learned to cook and bake from scratch, and began creating my own gluten-free recipes.

 But when my brother was born, we reintroduced gluten into our kitchen.
-My parents opted to keep all meals gluten-free, but created a small “gluten zone” where my brother’s sandwiches and snacks are prepared.
-To avoid cross-contamination, we keep separate toasters, and a small designated pantry for foods containing wheat.
-Having a shared food space has allowed me to better understand gluten-free challenges for eateries and at my friends’ homes –and how to find solutions.
+My parents opted to keep all meals gluten-free.
+However, they created a small “gluten zone,” for preparing my brother’s sandwiches and snacks.
+To avoid cross-contamination, we kept separate toasters, and a small designated pantry for foods containing wheat.
+Having a shared food space allowed me to better understand gluten-free challenges for eateries and at my friends’ homes – and how to find solutions.

 sema2Sema uses her artistic skills and blog to spread celiac awareness.